rasmusab/officialcocktails/officialcocktails.com/content/cocktails/caipirinha.md

 - Adjust sweetness: Taste the drink and add more sugar if desired.
 Keep in mind that some brands of cachaça can be sweeter than others, so adjust accordingly.
 - Garnish with lime: Cut a slice of lime and place it on top of the drink to add a pop of color and an extra burst of lime flavor.
 Enjoy!

-## Alcohol-free alternative to a Caipirinha
+## Alcohol-free alternative to the Caipirinha

 One alcohol-free alternative to Caipirinha is a mocktail called ‘Virgindade.’
 To make this drink, you will need 3/4 cup fresh lime juice, 1/2 cup simple syrup, 1 tsp. vanilla extract, and 1 can of sparkling water.
 Mix the lime juice, simple syrup, and vanilla extract in a shaker with ice, and shake well.
 Pour the mixture into a glass filled with ice and top with sparkling water.
 Garnish with a lime wedge, and enjoy your refreshing Virgindade cocktail.